Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/_incoming/maas-beijing-chn/index.md

 **Objective**: Create a unified urban mobility ecosystem that seamlessly connects transportation modes for travelers while providing a intergrated data hub for data vendors and mobility service providers.

-**Data Infrastructure**: Operating under the Beijing Management Measures for Opening and Sharing Transport and Travel Data (Trial) (北京市交通出行数据开放管理办法(试行), [link to Chinese version](https://www.beijing.gov.cn/zhengce/zhengcefagui/201911/t20191105_483739.html)), the platform aggregates datasets from public operators and private mobility providers.
+**Data Infrastructure**.
+Operating under the Beijing Management Measures for Opening and Sharing Transport and Travel Data (Trial) (北京市交通出行数据开放管理办法(试行), [link to Chinese version](https://www.beijing.gov.cn/zhengce/zhengcefagui/201911/t20191105_483739.html)), the platform aggregates datasets from public operators and private mobility providers.
 This standardized data exchange supports both third-party application development and provides planners with insights into mobility patterns.

-**Aggregated Route Planning**: Like many other existing MaaS systems, Beijing MaaS partners with navigation apps (e.g., Amap, Baidu), Beijing MaaS provides real-time multimodal route planning, including metro-to-bike transitions, shared bike availability, and ride-hailing options from multiple providers.
+**Aggregated Route Planning**.
+Like many other existing MaaS systems, Beijing MaaS partners with navigation apps (e.g., Amap, Baidu), Beijing MaaS provides real-time multimodal route planning, including metro-to-bike transitions, shared bike availability, and ride-hailing options from multiple providers.
 Users can view metro crowdedness, bus arrival times, and bike parking zones in one place.

-**Regional Connectivity**: Beijing has one of the longest average commuting times in the world, with many residents commuting from outskirts to the city center.
+**Regional Connectivity**.
+Beijing has one of the longest average commuting times in the world, with many residents commuting from outskirts to the city center.
 To enhance service across the Jing-Jin-Ji (Beijing-Tianjin-Hebei, 京津冀) region, Beijing MaaS 2.0 implements cross-regional "air/rail + urban transit" planning capabilities, facilitating connections such as intercity rail to suburban bus transfers.
 This integration allows users to navigate transit systems across different cities more seamlessly while providing transportation agencies with more comprehensive Origin-Destination (OD) data for planning purposes.

 ### Carbon Reduction & Green Financing

 **Objective**: Promote sustainable transportation choices by integrating carbon reduction incentives with Beijing's emissions trading framework.
 This approach encourages residents to adopt lower-carbon travel options while creating sustainable funding mechanisms for both public infrastructure and private innovation.
 The initiative supports China's broader goals for digital financial systems and carbon neutrality, testing evidence-based carbon credit (碳普惠) programs and sustainable finance tools that could potentially scale to other urban contexts.

-**Carbon Inclusive Incentives**:
+**Carbon Inclusive Incentives**.
 Since 2020, the "MaaS Travel, Green Life" campaign has tracked user emissions reductions through municipality-approved calculation methodologies ([1](https://www.beijing.gov.cn/zhengce/zhengcefagui/202303/t20230327_483739.html), [2](https://sthjj.beijing.gov.cn/bjhrb/resource/cms/article/201256520/325814543/2022042818252517641.docx)).
 Users can opt into carbon reduction programs via navigation apps by selecting "green routes," earning credits that can be redeemed for transit discounts, retail vouchers, or charitable donations.
 This incentive structure encourages more sustainable transportation choices across the metropolitan region.

-**Carbon Market Integration**:
+**Carbon Market Integration**.
 In partnership with the Beijing Emissions Trading System (BJETS), 97,600 tons of carbon credits were traded during 2021–2023.
 Beyond generating revenue, a significant portion of these credits were redistributed to users through the Carbon Inclusive Incentives program.
 Future plans include expanding trading operations to the broader Jing-Jin-Ji region and establishing linkages with national China Certified Emission Reduction (CCER)([3](https://www.chinadaily.com.cn/a/202401/23/WS65af1efea3105f21a507dcc8.html)) standards.

-**Green Finance**: Beijing is exploring "traffic-behavior-linked" financial instruments through collaborations with banks and green exchanges, including digital yuan payments and carbon-accounting frameworks that support ESG objectives.
+**Green Finance**.
+Beijing is exploring "traffic-behavior-linked" financial instruments through collaborations with banks and green exchanges, including digital yuan payments and carbon-accounting frameworks that support ESG objectives.

 ### Commuting Optimization